dn3s/tumbltool/README.md

 Show this help text and exit.

 Options:
+Some options can be prepended with -no, negating their effect.
+Specific options override more general ones (for example, -no-inline-css will override the more general -inline)

+-p -pipe
+Generate output for piping into a browser through xargs.
+Shortcut for -tiny -inline -data-uri

+-l -[no-]inline
+Smush everything into a single file.
+Shortcut for -inline-css -inline-js -inline-img

+-y -[no-]tiny
+Shrink everything as much as possible.
+Shortcut for -minify-css -minify-js -minify-html

+-mh -[no-]minifyHTML
+Shrink the HTML as much as possible.
+Shortcut for -collapse-html-lines -strip-html-comments -no-keep-ie-comments

--c --content <FILE>
+-c -[no-]content <FILE>
 Specify content to populate the rendered preview page, either as an absolute or relative path to a JSON file, or the name of one of the bundled content packages (currently only "default" is available).

--d --dataURI
+-d -data-uri
-Format output as a base64-encoded data URI, meant for piping into a browser (or sending a link to clients I guess).
-Example: tumbltool preview --theme your_file_here -dataURI | xargs firefox
+Format output as a base64-encoded data URI

--i --include <FILES>
+-i -include <FILES>
 specify CSS or Javscript file(s) to add to the theme, included at the special {tumbltool_includes} tag in your theme file (so make sure to add it, presumably at the end of your theme's <head>.
 Multiple files can be specified as a space-separated list, or this argument can be added multiple times.
 You can supply absolute paths, relative paths, or URIs.

--l --inline
-Include all local files (not URIs though) inline, using <script> or <style> tags, so the preview or bundle is a single, self-contained file.
-Also inlines images as Data URIs.
-Handy for one-step deployment and easy previews, but may hurt performance since browsers won't cache stylesheets, images, or scripts.

--s --strip
-Remove unnecessary whitespace, and minify scripts and stylesheets.
-Useful for keeping file sizes down and ease of sharing.
+-lc -[no-]inline-css
+Print all local (non-URL) stylesheets inline, using <style> tags

+-li -[no-]inline-img
+Print all local (non-URL) images inline, using base64-encoded data URIs

+-lj -[no-]inline-js
+Print all local (non-URL) scripts inline, using <script> tags

+-mc -[no-]minify-css
+Minify all inline stylesheets

+-mj -[no-]minify-js
+Minify all inline scripts

+-hl -[no-]collapse-html-lines
+Collapse all HTML code into a single line (for ease of copy/pasting)

+-hc -[no-]strip-html-comments
+Strip out all HTML comments

+-ie -[no-]keep-ie-comments
+When stripping out HTML comments, don't remove IE-style conditional comments

+-t -theme FILE
+Specify the theme file to preview/bundle.

--v --var ATTRIBUTE=VALUE
+-v -var ATTRIBUTE=VALUE
 Specify custom variables you may have in your theme.
 (Not yet implemented)

--t --theme FILE
-Specify the theme file to preview/bundle.
 ```

 ##Contributing